zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 For example, baseball season is from April to Octob er.
 If you had season tickets, you would have tickets for all of the games during that period of time in a given year.
 I used to have season tickets for one of the theater groups here in Los Angeles.
 That was many years ago, I’m afraid.
 David  says the season ticket holders probably got the front row seats.
 They get the first opportunity to buy seats.

 Susie is not happy.
 She even swears, she’s so unhap py.
 She says, “Damn!” (damn) “All right.
 Let’s try to get seats as close to the stage as possible, preferably in the orchestra.”
 The “stage” is the pl ace where the play is performed.
-It’s usually a raised floor that’s somewhat above t he people who are watching the play, so everyone can see it easily.
+It’s usually a raised floor that’s somewhat above the people who are watching the play, so everyone can see it easily.

 In some theaters, right next to the stage there’s a  place for an orchestra – a group of musicians – to play music.
-However, many t heaters have what’s called an “orchestra section,” where there are seats that you can purchase that are also close to the stage in the very front section of the  theater.
+However, many theaters have what’s called an “orchestra section,” where there are seats that you can purchase that are also close to the stage in the very front section of the  theater.
 That’s where Susie wants to get tickets.
 David says, however, “The onl y orchestra tickets still available have partially obstructed views.”

 If your view is “obstructed” (obstructed), it is bl ocked.
 You can’t actually see it.
 “Partially” means partly, not completely.
 So, seats  that have a partially obstructed view are seats from which you can see the stage, bu t there might be something blocking your view.
 There might be a pole or there might be, I don’t know, part of a wall that is blocking your view.
-Often in large t heaters there are what are called “pillars” (pillars) that are used to support the ro of, to hold the roof up, but if the seat is behind the pillar or next to the pillar, it  may obstruct or block your view.
+Often in large theaters there are what are called “pillars” (pillars) that are used to support the ro of, to hold the roof up, but if the seat is behind the pillar or next to the pillar, it  may obstruct or block your view.

-Susie says, “Well, we’ll take those” – we’ll take t he partially obstructed view seats.
+Susie says, “Well, we’ll take those” – we’ll take the partially obstructed view seats.
 David says, “But we won’t be able to see the  entire stage.”
 “Entire” here means the whole thing, completely.
 He then says, “T hese tickets,” referring to a different set of tickets, “in the loge or mezzanine , or even the balcony, will give us a better view of the play.”
 Theaters are divided in to different sections.
 We talked

 about the “orchestra section,” which would be right  next to the stage.
 The “loge” (loge) section of a theater is located in the front  of the balcony in a theater.

 A “balcony” (balcony) is a second level in the thea ter.
-You have seats on the ground floor, the first floor of the theater, and t hen you may have some seats on a second level.
+You have seats on the ground floor, the first floor of the theater, and then you may have some seats on a second level.
 That second level is called the “ba lcony.”
 The “loge,” then, is the front section of the balcony.
 The word “mezzanine” (mezzanine) usually refers to the middle of something.
 “Mezzanine,” in the theate r, would be the section in a balcony where there is more than one balcony.

 So, if you have two balconies, which would be three  total levels of seats, the middle or lowest balcony would be the “mezzanine le vel.”
 Sometimes you’ll see that word “mezzanine” refer to a level in a buildin g that’s in between, say, the ground floor and the floor above it.
 It’s actually a floor in between two other floors that are numbered either 1 and 2, or 0 and 1.
 Here it refers to a balcony in the theater – the lowest balcony.